ispyhumanfly/raku-dotenv/README.md

 ![Zef Badge](https://raku.land/zef:ispyhumanfly/Env::Dotenv/badges/version)
 [![SparrowCI](https://ci.sparrowhub.io/project/gh-ispyhumanfly-raku-dotenv/badge)](https://ci.sparrowhub.io)

-A Raku shim to load environment variables from .env into ENV in development.
+A shim to load environment variables from .env into ENV in development.
 Based on the original [bkeepers](https://github.com/bkeepers/dotenv) module written in Ruby.
+And from this one https://pypi.org/project/python-dotenv/

 ## Synopsis